-At a glance, the MMS curriculum is committed to:
+At a glance, the Mayo Medical School curriculum is committed to:

 - A focus on patient care and clinical experiences that broaden and deepen classroom learning.